Today is a good day.

 What is cache and why should you clear cache in WordPress

 Not sure what “clearing wp cache” or “delete cache” is?
-To ensure your website performance is fast, WordPress serves a static version of your website page to visitors to save time loading the entirety of your website to every single visitor.
+To make sure that your WordPress site performance is fast, WordPress serves a static version of your website page to visitors.
+This helps save time versus loading the entirety of your website for every single person who visits your site.

-This takes time and server resources before the website pages are displayed for your visitors.
-Yes, we’re usually only talking about hundreds of milliseconds, but according to Amazon, every 100 milliseconds spent in page load time equates to 1% of potential lost revenue.
+Caching prevents the site from using server resources even before displaying the pages for your visitors.
+Yes, we’re usually only talking about hundreds of milliseconds.
+But still, according to Amazon, every 100 milliseconds spent in page load time equates to 1% of potential lost revenue.
+That’s no joke.

 Adam Connell of Blogging Wizard further says,